- Assistant Coach

-Kurt Kanaskie is in his first season as an assistant coach in the Virginia Tech men’s basketball program.
+Kurt Kanaskie is in his second season as an assistant coach in the Virginia Tech men’s basketball program.
+He performs widely varied duties with the Hokies and he serves as the right-hand man to head coach James Johnson on all matters of the program.

 Prior to Penn State, Kanaskie served as the head coach at Drake for seven seasons (1997-03).
 Before Drake, he was one of the most successful Division II head coaches in Pennsylvania, as he was the head coach at Indiana University of Pennsylvania for eight seasons.
 In the 1994-95 season, IUP grabbed its first national ranking in school history (No. 5), earned an NCAA Tournament bid for the first time ever and advanced to the Elite Eight.
 A year later, IUP earned a No. 1 national ranking and advanced to the national semifinals.
 Kanaskie was twice named PSAC Coach of the Year, earned NABC District Coach of the Year honors twice and was twice named the Basketball Times National Coach of the Year.